 - fly tying gear

 Pictured here are most of the popular patterns you’ll need at Hawke River.
 I say most of the time, because someone always seems to be inventing a new one that works well.
 Come come equipped with these and you will be good to go.

-If you’d like to order flies in advance of your trip, Rob Solo or Daryl Burry would be happy to fill your order and have it waiting at the lodge for you.
+If you’d like to order flies in advance of your trip, Brian Sweeney or Daryl Burry would be happy to fill your order and have it waiting at the lodge for you.
 Please note that fly orders will have to be placed well in advance of the season to insure that your order is ready.